alexvoss/mkdocs-material-fork/docs/insiders/access-management.md

 ## Expired invitations

-If the invitation is not accepted within the period of seven days, you'll need to contact us via mail at sponsors@squidfunk.com, and we will issue the invitation to the private Material for MkDocs Insiders repository again.
+The invitation to the private Material for MkDocs is valid for seven days.
+This is a default setting from GitHub.
+If invitations are not accepted within this period, you'll need to contact us via mail at sponsors@squidfunk.com, and we will issue the invitation to the private Material for MkDocs Insiders repository again.

 ## Team management

 If you are using Material for MkDocs Insiders as an [Individual] and do not work with a team, [forking] the private repository is not necessary.
-However, when working with a team that would like to use the Material for MkDocs Insiders features with you, it is – at this moment – not possible to share your collaborator status with other accounts.
-In order to work in a team, the personal or bot account holding collaborator access can [fork], [clone], or [mirror] the private Material for MkDocs Insiders repository, providing a pathway for team collaboration.
+However, when working with a team, it is – at this moment – not possible to simply share your collaborator status with other accounts.
+Therefore, in order to work in a team, the collaborator account can [fork], [clone], or [mirror] the private Material for MkDocs Insiders repository, providing a pathway for team collaboration.

   [fork]: #forking
   [clone]: #cloning